-All these outdated uses basically set in stone the way the place was run in the 50’s, 60’s and 70’s.
-There were big corporate parties, school kids by the busload and general admission could be paid by the carload.
+All these outdated uses basically set in stone the most conservative version imaginable of how this place sometimes ran back in the 50’s, 60’s and 70’s.
+That was when there were big corporate parties, school kids by the busload and general admission could be paid by the carload.
 Perhaps that made sense back then and was truly wonderful for that time.
 But that was also the era when there were drag races down Warm Springs Road and you could live high on the hog with a family of five on a single salary of $20k a year.
 Obviously conditions have changed, and the Springs need to be allowed to change with the times and the shifting needs of its community, whether or not it’s easy to do so, and regardless of a handful of neighbors who still might say otherwise.

 To paint the picture a little more concretely, what’s not yet allowed in our existing use would be the addition of a few very basic and highly desired things such as a new area with a hot tub, sauna and cold plunge, or the addition of early morning quiet soaking and warm water therapies for adults, or having indoor workshops or groups.
 Critically, our current use also doesn’t yet allow for some very basic infrastructural upgrades that the pool areas, water systems and buildings sorely need.
 Lastly, and very importantly, in our many years here we’ve witnessed first hand how these outdated uses, at the current scale in which they’re allowed, actually have a negative impact on the land, the water, the staff and the neighborhood because they incentivize (and even necessitate) that whomever owns this place prioritize either high-volume, high-intensity, low-cost uses or low-volume exclusive spa type uses, both of which we would argue are deeply misaligned with the history of this place and the character of our upper Warm Springs valley.